Trivia for Molly's Game

 - The fictional law firm in this film is called Gage Whitney.
 The same name as the law firm Rob Lowe's character Sam Seaborn worked for in Sorkin's The West Wing.

 - All of the extras in the card games are professional poker players.
 First-time director Aaron Sorkin wanted realism, right down to the way players handled cards during games.

 - Since this was his directorial debut, Aaron Sorkin often called his friend David Fincher for shooting tips.
 They'd previously collaborated on The Social Network (2010).
-He also found one Kevin Costner supportive during the shoot (Costner has directed three movies including Dances with Wolves, for which he won a Best Director Oscar).
+He also found Kevin Costner supportive during the shoot (Costner has directed three movies including Dances with Wolves, for which he won a Best Director Oscar).